coolAlias/StructureGenerationAPI/README.md

 Controls can be customized from the config file that is generated the first time you load this mod.

+Or use coolAliasStructureWorldGenDemo.zip to try out randomly generated structures dotting your landscape!
+Initial world loading times will be longer than normal.

 INSTALLATION
 ============
 To test out the mod: